The Cosmological CPT Theorem: Analytic Continuation in Cosmology

 To perform the analytic continuation explained in Section \ref{sec:dSPoincaré} more carefully, let us do QFT on a fixed spacetime Poincaré patch metric.\footnote{Note as we previously explained that in global de Sitter there is no need for an analytic continuation as the \CRT transformation is well-defined within those coordinates.
 AT thanks Carlos Duaso Pueya and Ciaran McCulloch for fruitful discussions regarding analytic continuations in cosmology.} We take the metric to have the slightly more general form:

 where $A$ and $B$ are constants.
 It should be noted that because a typical matter action has a factor of $\sqrt{g}$ out front, the sign of $A$ and $B$ matters, not just $A^2$ and $B^2$.
-Some special cases of this metric are: \begin{itemize} \item $A = B = +1$: Normal Euclidean hyperbolic space $H^0$, with $\zeta = \tau$; \item $A = +i$, $B = +1$: Future dS-Poincaré $P^+$, with $\zeta = t$; \item $A = -i$, $B = +1$: Past dS-Poincaré $P^-$, with $\zeta = -t$; \item $A = B = +i$: Funky Euclidean hyperbolic space $H^+$ with all minus signature. \end{itemize} The funky hyperbolic space $H^+$ does not in general have the same properties as a normal field theory: massive fields become tachyons, and (depending on the theory) it need not satisfy Reflection Reality.
+Some special cases of this metric are: \begin{itemize} \item $A = B = +1$: Normal Euclidean hyperbolic space $H^0$, with $\zeta = \tau$; \item $A = +i$, $B = +1$: Future dS-Poincaré $P^+$, with $\zeta = t$; \item $A = -i$, $B = +1$: Past dS-Poincaré $P^-$, with $\zeta = -t$; \item $A = B = +i$: Funky Euclidean hyperbolic space $H^+$ with ``all future'' minus signature, with $\zeta = \tau$; \item $A = B = -i$: Funky Euclidean hyperbolic space $H^-$ with ``all past'' minus signature, with $\zeta = \tau$. \end{itemize} The funky hyperbolic spaces $H^\pm$ do not in general have the same properties as a normal field theory: massive fields become tachyons, and (depending on the theory) they need not satisfy Reflection Reality.
+Although $H^+$ and $H^-$ have identical metrics $g_{ab}$, they differ in the sign of $\sqrt{g_{\tau\tau}}$ and (except when $D = d+1$ is even) in $\sqrt{g}$.
+More familiarly, $P^+$ and $P^-$ also differ in the sign of $\sqrt{g_{tt}}$.

-\paragraph{Correct path via Wick rotation of $g_{tt}$:} From this it can be seen that a \emph{correct} way to analytically continue from $P^+$ to $P^-$ is to hold $B$ fixed and take $A$ along the path:
+\paragraph{Correct path via Wick rotation of $g_{tt}$:} From this it can be seen that a \emph{correct} way to analytically continue from $P^+$ to $P^-$ is to hold $B=+1$ fixed and take $A$ along the path:

-where $q = 0$ corresponds to $H^+$ and $q = 1$ corresponds to $H^-$.
-The halfway point, $q = \tfrac{1}{2}$, corresponds to normal Euclidean hyperbolic space $H_0$.
+where $q = 0$ corresponds to $P^+$ and $q = 1$ corresponds to $P^-$.
+The halfway point, $q = \tfrac{1}{2}$, corresponds to normal Euclidean hyperbolic space $H^0$.
 The advantage of this path is that a well-behaved QFT (e.g. an arbitrary $p$-form field) has an action whose real part is bounded below everywhere in the interior of the $q$-interval.
 As usual the Lorentzian path integral, being oscillatory, is on the edge of convergence.
 (If we define the initial condition by taking $A$ to have a small positive part at early times, we obtain the Bunch-Davies state; hence, the initial condition is independent of the choice of $q \in [0,1]$.)

 \paragraph{Geometric path via $\eta$ continuation:} However, the correct path does not have any obvious geometric interpretation in terms of analytically continuing the time coordinate; that is, the path does not lie on the complexification of $P^+$.
-If we choose instead to rotate the $\eta$ coordinate, this corresponds to starting in $H^+$ and shifting $Ht \to Ht + i\pi$.
-This time we are holding $A$ fixed and taking $B$ along the path:
+If we choose instead to rotate the $\eta$ coordinate, this corresponds to starting in $P^+$ and shifting $Ht \to Ht + i\pi$.
+This time we are holding $A=+i$ fixed and taking $B$ along the path:

 At $q = \tfrac{1}{2}$, this contour passes through funky hyperbolic space $H^+$ where the QFT need not converge.
 Worse still, at $q = 1$, it ends up at $A = +i$, $B = -1$ which is not the same as $P^-$!